openstax/ce-styles/README.md

 ## Installation

-Almost all of the scripts that we run to generate outputs at various steps of development require docker and or bakery-cli.
+Almost all of the scripts that we run to generate outputs at various stages of development require docker or bakery-cli, or both.

 Run `./script/install-docker` to install docker and docker-compose.